Geometric inflexibility and 3-manifolds that fiber over the circle: Curves on surfaces and limits of surface groups

-Now we assume that there is a point $x$ in $\Gamma \cap M^{> \epsilon}$.
-Any loop of length at most $L$ that intersects $\Gamma$ will be homotopic to a loop of length at most $L +2D$ that intersects $x$.
-The number of distinct homotopy classes of loops of length at most $L + 2D$ that intersect $x$ is bounded by the quotient of the volumes of balls of radius $L+2D + \epsilon$ and $\epsilon$ about the origin in hyperbolic space $\half^3$. {margulisbound}
+Now we assume that there is a point $x$ in $K \cap M^{\ge \epsilon}$.
+Any loop of length at most $L$ that intersects $K$ will be homotopic to a loop of length at most $L +2D$ that intersects $x$.
+The number of distinct homotopy classes of loops of length at most $L + 2D$ that intersect $x$ is bounded by the quotient of the volumes of balls of radius $L+2D + \epsilon$ and $\epsilon$ about the origin in hyperbolic space $\half^3$, so taking $N = V +1$ proves the Lemma. {margulisbound}

 {{\bf short}}